plan4hub/yoda/docs/MANUAL.md

 In the end, the columns of the resulting CSV file is defined in the "Fields" input box as a comma-separated list.
 The default list of fields are: Owner,Repo,Number,Issue Type,Severity,State,Submitter,Assignee,Milestone,Created at,Closed at,Duration,Title,Estimate,Remaining.

+Further fields that may be added are: Body,Report Date, URL, Assignees.

 Of these, "Issue Type", "Severity", "Estimate", and "Remaining" are special fields.

 "Issue Type" and "Severity" are defined in the "Multi-label column definitions" box.
 Such definitions allow multiple labels (that should be mutually exclusive on each issue) to be merged into a single column.
 E.g. the defaults assume that issues are defined by a label prefixed by "T<1-9> - ".